Melbourne Electrician Follows COVID-19 Health and Safety Protocol

 • seek advice from health authorities immediately if there has been a confirmed case of COVID-19 in your workplace

-• limit access to the workplace by other people, unless necessary
+• limit access to the workplace by other people unless necessary

 • reconsider work-related travel and implement other methods of communication

-• for example, rather than requiring employees to undertake air travel to attend face to face meetings, facilitate attendance by tele or videoconference
+• for example, rather than requiring employees to undertake air travel to attend face-to-face meetings, facilitate attendance by tele or videoconference

-• provide workers with a point of contact to discuss their concerns, and access to support services, including employee assistance programs
+• provide workers with a point of contact to discuss their concerns and access to support services, including employee assistance programs

-• allow workers to access available entitlements in line with obligations under any applicable enterprise agreement, award, employees’ contracts of employment, and workplace policies.
+• allow workers to access available entitlements in line with safety obligations under any applicable enterprise agreement, award, employees’ contracts of employment, and workplace policies.

 However, the model WHS laws require us, so far as is reasonably practicable, to ensure the health and safety of our workers and others at the workplace.
-To meet this duty, we must identify risks at the workplace, and do what is reasonably practicable to eliminate those risks, or where this is not reasonably practicable, to minimise those risks.
+To meet this duty, we must identify risks at the workplace, and do what is reasonably practicable to eliminate those safety risks, or where this is not reasonably practicable, to minimise those risks.

 Electrician disinfecting their work vehicle during COVID pandemic